jorgecarleitao/arrow2/guide/src/io/csv_reader.md

 ## Async

-This crate also supports reading from a CSV asyncronously through the `csv-async` crate.
+This crate also supports reading from a CSV asynchronously through the `csv-async` crate.
 The example below demonstrates this:

 ```rust